Create a site-to-site VPN connection - shared key authentication - Azure CLI

 • Select the Gateway SKU that you want to use.
 There are configuration limitations for certain SKUs.
 For more information, see Gateway SKUs.

 Create the VPN gateway using the az network vnet-gateway create command.
 If you run this command using the '--no-wait' parameter, you don't see any feedback or output.
 This parameter allows the gateway to create in the background.
-It takes 45 minutes or more to create a gateway.
+It takes 45 minutes or more to create a gateway, depending on the SKU.

 Site-to-site connections to an on-premises network require a VPN device.
 In this step, you configure your VPN device.
-When configuring your VPN device, you need the following:
+When you configure your VPN device, you need the following values:

-• A shared key.
-This is the same shared key that you specify when creating your site-to-site VPN connection.
-In our examples, we use a basic shared key.
+• Shared key: This shared key is the same one that you specify when you create your site-to-site VPN connection.
+In our examples, we use a simple shared key.
 We recommend that you generate a more complex key to use.

 az network public-ip list --resource-group TestRG1 --output table